thingsboard/thingsboard.github.io/_includes/templates/install/mqtt-firmware.md

 {% include images-gallery.html imageCollection="fw-mqtt-updated" %}

 Firmware of the device is updated.
 To see its status, you should go to the firmware dashboard as it shows in the following paragraph.

+To find out about the firmware update, you need to [make a request and subscribe to attributes](/docs/{{docsPrefix}}reference/mqtt-api/#firmware-api).